 - Koto (Pterygota macrocarpa)

 The forest industry of the country is composed of several hundred small processing units, and there are only a few big enterprises.
 A large part of the industry is foreign owned.
 Typically, wood is transported from the regions in which it grows to the port of Abidjan in the East, where the vast bulk of wood-based manufacturing takes place, or to the port of San Pedro in the West.
 The main products exported from Ivory Coast are flooring, logs from planted forests, mouldings, particle boards, plywood, sawn wood, and veneer.
-In the graph below the relevant export markets for timber products from Ivory Coast are displayed.

 Sources of information